 Positive handling often occurs in response to highly charged emotional situations and there is a clear need for debriefing after the incident, both for the staff involved and the pupil.
-A member of the leadership team should be informed of any incident as soon as possible and will take responsibility for making arrangements for debriefing once the situation has stabilised.
+A member of the leadership team and/or Designated Safeguarding Lead should be informed of any incident as soon as possible and will take responsibility for making arrangements for debriefing once the situation has stabilised.
 An appropriate member of the teaching staff should always be involved in debriefing the pupil involved and any victims of the incident should be offered support, and their parents informed.

 If the behaviour is part of an ongoing pattern it may be necessary to address the situation through the development of a pastoral support plan, which may include an anger management programme, or other strategies agreed by the SEN&D Co-ordinator.
 It is also helpful to consider the circumstances precipitating the incident to explore ways in which future incidents can be avoided.

-All incidents should be recorded immediately on INTEGRIS (the school's data management system).
+All incidents should be recorded immediately using the Reporting Positive Handling Form which is given to the headteacher and logs all staff involved in the incident and reported CPOMs.
 All sections of this report should be completed so that in the event of any future complaint a full record is available.
 A member of the leadership team will contact parents as soon as possible after an incident, normally on the same day, to inform them of the actions that were taken and why, and to provide them with an opportunity to discuss it.